-Throughout the year the Nautical Archaeology Society runs taught training fieldschools for people working through the training programme who want to hone their on-site recording techniques.
+At various times in the year the Nautical Archaeology Society runs taught training fieldschools for people working through the Education Programme who want to hone their on-site recording techniques.

 Join us for a fun (though sometimes wet and muddy) weekend!

 Most fieldschools will be run over a weekend, but this varies depending on the ability to get to site.
 The skills and techniques learnt on each fieldschool also vary so we recomend that you check the details for the particular fieldschool you are interested in.